autonomous-karting-series/Rulebook/Mechanical/mechanical.md

  1. Teams must provide a Bill of Materials for all mechanical components __NOT__ mounted internally.
     1. Each mechanical component must be represented by an individual section in the BOM.
- 2. A Team's BOM cost shall not exceed $10,000 USD.
+ 2. A Team's Mechanical BOM cost shall not exceed $10,000 USD.
     * A team is able to estimate the cost of a component if it is unsure of the total value of the component. _This must be stated if the cost is estimated_.

 ## Resources